A Certain Smile (song): Commercial performance

 At the time of the release of "A Certain Smile", Billboard magazine had three pop singles charts: Best Sellers in Stores, Most Played by Jockeys, and Top 100 Sides.
 "A Certain Smile" made its chart debut in the issue dated June 30, 1958, and peaked at number 14 on the Most Played by Jockeys chart, number 21 Best Sellers in Stores and number 19 Top 100 Sides.
 It spent 16 weeks on the UK singles chart that began in October of that year and peaked at number 4.

 Critical reception

 In their review column, the editors of Cash Box magazine featured the single as their Disk of the Week, which was their equivalent to a letter grade of A for both songs.
 They described Mathis's recording of "A Certain Smile" as "a superb interpretation".
 They also wrote, "Excellently written love song tailor-made for the Mathis touch."
 The editors of Billboard described it as "a very lovely flick title tune that is handed a stylish reading by the chanter with excellent ork backing."

 Academy Award nomination

-"A Certain Smile" was nominated for Best Song at the 31st Academy Awards in 1959, where it was performed by John Raitt with dancers Gower and Marge Champion.
+"A Certain Smile" was nominated for Best Song and later performed at the 31st Academy Awards in 1959 by John Raitt with dancers Gower and Marge Champion.
 The winner was the title song from Gigi.